-Measurements in the emission hydrogen spectrum are feasible because each hydrogen atom has definite quantum energy in which electron resides.
-Ordinarily, they are in the ground state with the lowest energy level of an atom.
+Thus the measurements of the atomic emission spectrum are feasible.
+Because each hydrogen atom has a definite energy level in which the electron can stay.
+This is the ground state of an atom.

-On the addition of energy by thermal or electrical one electron is removed to the higher energy level of the hydrogen atom.
+So on the addition of thermal or electrical energy, the electron moved to the higher energy level of an atom.

-The energy corresponding to a particular line in the emission spectrum of a hydrogen atom is the energy difference between the ground level and the exited level.
+The energy corresponding to a particular line in the emission and absorption spectra or spectrum of hydrogen is the energy difference between the ground level and the exited level.

-Bohr’s model provides the energy of an electron at a particular energy level.
-The energy of an electron in the hydrogen atom
+Bohr’s theory provides the energy of an electron at a particular energy level.
+Thus the energy of an electron in the hydrogen

-Frequency of emitted light from the spectrum related to energy by plank equation
+But the frequency of emitted light from the electromagnetic spectrum related to energy by plank equation

 = 109737 cm-1